To work with data in the cloud, you can upload to Amazon S3, then use datastores to access the data in S3 from the workers in your cluster.

 After creating a cloud cluster, to copy your AWS credentials to your cluster

-your cloud cluster profile.
+select your cloud cluster profile.
 Scroll to the

-property and add AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and
+property and add (environment variable name only) AWS_ACCESS_KEY_ID,

 After you store your data in Amazon S3, you can use datastores to access the data from